 Take a look at the latency improvements in the image below (Provided by Datapth.io):

-If you’ve used WordPress before, you’re probably well aware of the Jetpack plugin.
-Its Photon module isn’t technically a CDN, but an image caching service.
-If you use a lot of images and don’t have it in your budget to use something better, then it might be worth considering.
-It does an alright job, but it’s definitely not the best.
+If you've used WordPress before, you're probably well aware of the Jetpack plugin.
+Its Photon module isn't technically a CDN, but an image caching service.
+If you use many images but don't have it in your budget to use something better, it might be worth considering.
+It does an alright job, but it's not the best.

-It basically saves your images and serves them up quicker through Automattic’s network servers (WordPress is owned by Automattic).
-There are some things you should be aware of before using it, though…
+It saves your images and serves them up quicker through Automattic's network servers (Automattic owns WordPress).
+There are some things you should be aware of before using it, though.

-jsDelivr also has custom servers around the world in locations where other CDNs aren’t typically found.
+jsDelivr also has custom servers around the world in locations where other CDNs aren't generally found.
 As of this writing, they have 98 global POP locations.

 Is there one that we missed?
 Do you use any of these?
 If so, what's been your experience with them?

 Written by Hostwinds Team / March 10, 2017